joelberkeley/spidr/pjrt-plugins/xla-cuda/README.md

     nvcr.io/nvidia/tensorrt:23.11-py3   \
     bash
 ```
 The image version `23.11` is important.
-Next, in the Docker container, install `pack` (the container uses Ubuntu).
+Next, in the Docker container, install `pack` and prerequisites (the container uses Ubuntu).
 Finally, install the plugin with
 ```
 pack install pjrt-plugin-xla-cuda
 ```

 ### Install without Docker

 To install without Docker, first install CUDA toolkit 12.3.
 Then install the cuDNN and TensorRT packages.
-We have successfully installed these last two with the following command on Ubuntu 22.04
+We have successfully installed these last two, on Ubuntu 22.04, with
 ```
 apt-get install libcudnn8 libnvinfer8 libnvinfer-plugin8
 ```